tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 from streamz.dataframe import DataFrame
 ```

-Use the first section of the notebook to demonstrate how to create a streaming DataFrame and plot the data with Streamz and hvplot.
+Use the first section of the notebook to demonstrate how to create a streaming DataFrame and plot the data with Streamz and hvPlot.
 Highlight the following points:

 * The Streamz library provides a [DataFrame-like interface](https://streamz.readthedocs.io/en/latest/dataframes.html) that can accept streams and an example to form a streaming DataFrame.